Increasing tableaux and Narayana numbers: Introduction

 The small $m$-Schr\"oder numbers are given by the sequence $(N_{m,n}(2))_{n \geq 0}$, where $N_{m,n}(t)=\sum_{\ell=0}^{(m-1)(n-1)}N(m,n,\ell)t^\ell$ is the $m$-Narayana polynomial.
 In general, the $m$-dimensional Catalan numbers $(N_{m,n}(1))_{n \geq 0}$ enumerate $\SYT(m \times n)$.
 We prove that the small $m$-Schr\"oder number $N_{m,n}(2)$ is equal to the total number of increasing rectangular tableaux of shape $m \times n$, generalizing Pechenik's result for $\I_k(2 \times n)$.
 We define a generalized version of small Schr\"oder paths in $m$-dimensional space, called small $m$-Schr\"oder paths, and give a bijection between small $m$-Schr\"oder paths and the set of increasing tableaux of shape $m \times n$.

-Let $X$ be a finite set, $C=\langle g \rangle$ a cyclic group of order $N$, and $X(q)$ a polynomial with integer coefficients.
-The triple $(X,C,X(q))$ is said to exhibit the cyclic sieving phenomenon (CSP) \cite{rsw} if for any positive integer $d$, we have $X(\omega^d)=\vert \{x \in X \mid g^d\cdot x =x\}\vert,$ where $\omega=e^{2\pi i/N}$ is a primitive $N$th root of unity.
+Let $X$ be a finite set, $C=\langle g \rangle$ a cyclic group of order $N$ that acts on $X$, and $X(q)$ a polynomial with integer coefficients.
+The triple $(X,C,X(q))$ is said to exhibit the cyclic sieving phenomenon (CSP) \cite{rsw} if for any positive integer $d$, we have $X(\omega^d)=\vert \{x \in X \mid g^d x =x\}\vert,$ where $\omega=e^{2\pi i/N}$ is a primitive $N$th root of unity.
 A CSP for $\SYT(m \times n)$ was given by Rhoades \cite{rhoades} using classic jeu de taquin promotion and a $q$-analogue of the Frame-Robinson-Thrall hook length formula \cite{frt}.
-Using the $K$-jeu de taquin promotion of Thomas and Yong \cite{thomasyong} and a natural $q$-analogue of a formula that enumerates $\I_k(2\times n)$, Pechenik gave a CSP for $\I_k(2 \times n)$.
+Using the $K$-jeu de taquin of Thomas and Yong \cite{thomasyong} and a natural $q$-analogue of a formula that enumerates $\I_k(2\times n)$, Pechenik gave a CSP for $\I_k(2 \times n)$.
+Rhoades~\cite{rhoadesnew} has recently given a representation-theoretic proof of this result.
 The natural $q$-analogue of our counting formula for $\I_k(m\times n)$ does not, in general, serve as a CSP polynomial for the action of $K$-promotion on $\I_k(m \times n)$.
-Using results of Reiner, Stanton and White \cite{rsw} and $K$-promotion, we give a CSP for $\I_k(N-r,1^r)$, the set of increasing hook tableaux, in Section \ref{sec:csp}.
+In Section \ref{sec:csp}, we focus on proving a CSP for the set $\I_k(N-r,1^r)$ of increasing hook tableaux using $K$-promotion and a $q$-analogue of a formula that enumerates $\I_k(N-r,1^r)$.
+This polynomial has a natural combinatorial interpretation -- the coefficients count arm--leg inversions in increasing hook tableaux, which are pairs $(i,j)$ with $2\leq i<j$, where $i$ belongs to the row and $j$ the column.
+Using a map from $\I_k(N-r,1^r)$ to a set of standard hook tableaux that behaves nicely with respect to $K$-promotion, along with results of Reiner, Stanton and White \cite{rsw}, we exhibit a CSP for the set of increasing hook tableaux.